aras-p/test_exrcore_tinyexr/readme.md

 Inspiration in how to use it is from OpenUSD: https://github.com/PixarAnimationStudios/OpenUSD/tree/262b84a7029c/pxr/imaging/hio/OpenEXR

-- Take OpenEXR source repository (took v3.4.3, 2025 Nov),
+- Take OpenEXR source repository (took post-v3.4.3, 2025 Nov 14, 90b6738),
-	- Take only the `src/lib/OpenEXRCore` folder from it.
+	- Take only the `src/lib/OpenEXRCore` and `external/deflate` folders from it.
 	- `openexr_config.h` and `compression.c` have local changes!
 Look for `LOCAL CHANGE` comments.
 	- The new in v3.4 HTJ2K compression is disabled for now.
-- Take libdeflate source repository (took v1.23, 78051988f9, 2024 Dec),
-	- Take only the `lib` folder from it.
 - Take `openexr-c.c`, `openexr-c.h`, `OpenEXRCoreUnity.h` from the OpenUSD repository.
+  They were for OpenEXR v3.2, and needed some adaptations for later versions.

 ### TinyEXR